janjiralakirankumar/TerraformEssentials/README.md

 ## Lab-4 : Remote State using Amazon Simple Storage Service

-### Task-1: Create a S3 Bucket using AWS Console
+### Task-1: Manually Create a S3 Bucket using AWS Console

-* Create a new S3 bucket in your Allocated Region by name: "`youryame-terraform`".
+* Create a new S3 bucket in your Allocated Region by name: `youryame-terraform` (S3 allows lowercase only)
 * While creating,
-    - Select "`ACLs enabled`".
+    - Select `"ACLs enabled"`
-    - Uncheck "`block public access`" and select "`I acknowledge that the current settings might result in this bucket and the objects within becoming public`".
+    - Uncheck `"block public access"` and select `"I acknowledge that the current settings might result in this bucket and the objects within becoming public"`
-    - "`Enable versioning`".
+    - `"Enable versioning"`
     - Then, click on `Create bucket`
 * Once done, To cross-check whether the Bucket is created or not, run the below command in CLI.
 ```